-What happens if the Defendant violates the protection order?
+What happens if the defendant violates the Protection Order?

 I’m not sure I completely understand this procedure.
 Where can I go to get additional help?

 Although a Protection Order can be an important tool in helping the police and the courts discourage domestic violence, it is a judicial order and not a shield which will stop bullets, knives or fists.
 Often when a defendant first gets a Protection Order served on him/her, they may seek to increase the pressure, threats and violence.
 It may be necessary for the victim to seek shelter or safe place or call the police.
 A local domestic violence shelter is available to offer assistance in developing a safety plan and in planning to leave a violent relationship.
 Crisis Services of North Alabama offers assistance through Hope Place.
-A phone call to the 24-hour crisis line number listed below can make a difference and will connect you to the shelter program in their area.
-For immediate assistance please call 716-1000.
+A phone call to the 24-hour crisis line number is listed below can make a difference and will connect you to the shelter program in their area.
+For immediate assistance, please call 256-716-1000.